Hedgehogs are small, brown mammals with a spiny back and fluffy underbelly. They have long pointed snouts and emerge at dusk for a night of foraging.

 It is annoying when Tiddles helps himself to your hedgehog food, but you can prevent this by making a feeding station.
 A paving slab on bricks will do the trick, or you can use an upturned plastic storage box with a 15 x 15cm door cut out.
 Pop a brick on top to weigh it down so unwelcome visitors won’t be able to get in, but your spiky friend can munch away undisturbed.

-Hedgehog houses are available to buy in garden centres and online.
-Choose one a tunnel on the entrance, as this prevents predators sticking in a paw and dragging out any babies.
+They are available to buy in garden centres and online, but make sure you choose one with a tunnel on the entrance, as this prevents predators sticking in a paw and dragging out any babies.
 Place it somewhere cool to prevent heatstroke in the hot months such as a hedge, in the flower border, or under some evergreens.

 Don’t be tempted to buy the cheap domes of wood and straw, they do look natural but in reality they let in damp and frosts.
 Anything with metal is no go too, as it will attract condensation.
 A wooden box with a decent floor, a roof and a tunnel is ideal.
 There are also some great eco-friendly nest boxes too.
 Pop in some dust-free hay or shredded newspaper and leave some bedding lying around so the hog can choose what they want to sleep in.